Brand development that increases sales velocity, guaranteed.

 Poor Reasons For Choosing to Extend Your Products

 Here’s a short list of inappropriate reasons for pushing out new products.
-It is surprising how many national brands use these reasons to add additional SKUs to their company.
+It is surprising how many national brands use these reasons to add SKUs to their product lines.

 • Investors and shareholders press you to produce more products to grow the brand.